Language and Literature

 In essence, our graduates are exceptionally adaptable, even within a rapidly changing, demanding global economy.
 As the recent report on the Humanities and Social Sciences by the American Academy of Arts and Sciences concluded, “the most successful Americans have typically benefited from such broad-based training . . . and that the ability to adapt and thrive in a world certain to keep on changing is based not on instruction in the specific jobs of today but in the developing of long-term qualities of mind: inquisitiveness, perceptiveness, the ability to put a received idea to a new purpose, and the ability to share and build ideas with a diverse world of others.”
 Majors in the various English and Spanish tracks acquire the critical reading, research, analytic, and communication skills needed to negotiate the highly diverse professional and interpersonal contexts of the world today.

 American Academy of Arts & Sciences.
 The Heart of the Matter: The Humanities and Social Sciences for a vibrant, competitive, and secure nation.
 Cambridge, MA: AAA&S, 2013.
 32

 Programs of Study

 The Department of Language and Literature offers two major options and three minor options.
 With the English major, students are able to choose a concentration that focuses either on global literature or rhetoric and writing.
 With a Spanish major, students are offered to choose between Spanish language, literature and civilization or Spanish in the professions.
-The department also works closely with the School of Education to allow students to combine their study of English or Spanish with an education program.
+The department also works closely with the Department of Education to allow students to combine their study of English or Spanish with an education program.